Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 As the water evaporates, impurities dissolve in the water and become more concentrated.
-Make-up water is added which will later evaporate and leave behind more impurities.
-These are dissolved minerals which will later build scale to the parts of the cooling tower in-contact with water.
-Not only is the cooling tower affected, but also the consumers such as heat exchangers and condensers.
+Make-up water is added, which will later evaporate and leave behind more impurities.
+These are dissolved minerals that will later build scale to the parts of the cooling tower in-contact with water.
+Not only is the cooling tower affected, but also the consumers, such as heat exchangers and condensers.

 Aside from scale build-up, biological fouling tends to form on surfaces.
 Evaporative cooling towers are particularly prone to biological fouling where an air stream carrying microbes is scrubbed by the water.
-Concentrated minerals present in the water due to evaporation provides a favourable environment for these microbes to grow.
+Concentrated minerals present in the water due to evaporation provide a favorable environment for these microbes to grow.

-Depending on the application and water parameters, methods of water treatment largely varies.
-There are proprietary water treatment chemicals and filtrations systems being sold at the market targeting a range of problems.
+Depending on the application and water parameters, methods of water treatment largely vary.
+There are proprietary water treatment chemicals and filtrations systems being sold on the market targeting a range of problems.
 The following are some common cooling water treatment methods.

 Chapter 7: Cooling Tower Applications

-Because of its high efficiency, cooling towers are the widely used heat rejection system.
-Cooling towers vary in size depending on the application; from small chiller units for residential cooling, to 200 meter tall structures serving power generating plants.
+Because of their high efficiency, cooling towers are a widely used heat rejection system.
+Cooling towers vary in size depending on the application; from small chiller units for residential cooling, to 200-meter tall structures serving power generating plants.
 Below are some cooling tower applications.